How effective are face coverings in reducing transmission of COVID-19?

-In \Figref{fig:fabric-filter-efficiency}(b) we have plotted both measurements of surgical mask filtering efficiency (symbols) and theoretical calculations (curves).
-The theoretical calculations involved following the trajectories of particles inserted into the gas flow around fibres, described elsewhere \cite{robinson2020} and in the Supplementary Material (SM).
+In \Figref{fig:fabric-filter-efficiency}(c) we have plotted both measurements of surgical mask filtering efficiency (symbols) and theoretical calculations (curves).
+The theoretical calculations involved following the trajectories of particles inserted into the gas flow around fibres, described elsewhere \cite{robinson2021} and in the Supplementary Material (SM).
 The efficiency is plotted as a function of the particle diameter, because the particle size ultimately determines how hard or easy it is to filter out.
-The measurements and model agree on the same basic facts: \begin{itemize} \item Filtering efficiency is essentially \SI{100}{\percent} for particles $\gtrsim \SI{5}{\micro\metre}$ in diameter or larger. \item However, filtering efficiency is low (\SIrange{30}{60}{\percent}) in the range \SIrange{0.1}{1}{\micro\metre}. \end{itemize} These predictions make quantitative the picture we laid out in the preceding paragraph and \Figref{fig:fabric-filter-efficiency}(a).
-Both surgical and cotton masks are thus only partially effective at filtering out sub-micrometre aerosols.
+Our model and the measurements of \Refscite{zangmeister2020} agree on the same basic facts: \begin{itemize} \item Filtering efficiency is essentially \SI{100}{\percent} for particles $\gtrsim \SI{3}{\micro\metre}$ in diameter or larger. \item However, filtering efficiency is low (\SIrange{30}{60}{\percent}) in the range \SIrange{0.1}{1}{\micro\metre}. \end{itemize} These predictions make quantitative the picture we laid out in the preceding paragraph and \Figref{fig:fabric-filter-efficiency}(a).
+Both surgical and cotton masks are thus only partially effective at filtering out sub-micrometre aerosol \joshspeaks{particles}.
 However, their efficiency rapidly increases as the size increases beyond a micrometre, so masks are generally highly effective in this regime.
+Note that there is considerable variation in mask quality, reflecting the many available standards.
+The ``dental masks'' A and C of \Refcite{oberg2008} (shown in \Figref{fig:fabric-filter-efficiency} for reference) do not pass any mask standard (not even the less stringent BFE test at \SI{3}{\micro\metre}) making them of very poor quality.
+Conversely, most of the surgical masks tested in \Refscite{oberg2008,duncan2020} outperform the predictions of our theoretical profile and \Refcite{zangmeister2020}.

 For reference, SARS-CoV-2 is approximately $\SI{0.1}{\micro\metre}$ in diameter \cite{bar-on2020}, so any particle larger than this \emph{can} potentially carry a virus.
 However, in the next section we will argue that only particles larger than $\gtrsim \SI{1}{\micro\metre}$ are \emph{likely} to contain any virus in the majority of cases; thus filtration efficiency in this regime is sufficient to significantly reduce transmission.